 Housing for the elderly will generally be provided in concentrated multifamily settings to allow economies of scale in the operation of the development and provision of services.
 Housing for families, particularly those with children, will generally be provided on a non-concentrated basis and shall, to the maximum extent possible, remain invisible in the community in which it is located.

 Housing for the disabled will, to the maximum extent possible, meet the needs of the individual's particular disability and encourage community partnerships to address supportive services required to maintain housing.

-With approval from the HAGC Board of Commissioners, HAGC closed the 2, 3, &4 bedroom Public Housing waiting lists effective May 1, 2018.
-The 1 bedroom Public Housing Waiting list remains open.
-The decision to close the waiting list was based on a comparison of the number of available units and number of active applicants demonstrating a more than sufficient applicant pool.
+With approval from the HAGC Board of Commissioners, HAGC closed the 2, 3, & 4-bedroom Public Housing waiting lists effective May 1, 2018.
+The 1-bedroom Public Housing Waiting list remains open.
+The decision to close the waiting lists was based on a comparison of the number of available units and number of active applicants demonstrating a more than sufficient applicant pool.
 Advanced public notice of the waiting list closing was made to enable families to submit applications prior to the closing.
-HAGC does not anticipating reopening the waiting lists as a sufficient pool of applicants continues to exist and HAGC intends to submit an Application to HUD in accordance with Section 18 of the U.S. Housing Act of 1937, 24 CFR part 970 and PIH Notice 2018-04 for the disposition of the 2, 3, and 4 Public Housing homes on the basis that it is in the best interest of the residents and HAGC and consistent with the goals of HAGC to do so.
+HAGC does not anticipate reopening the waiting lists as a sufficient pool of applicants continues to exist and HAGC intends to submit an Application to HUD in accordance with Section 18 of the U.S. Housing Act of 1937, 24 CFR part 970 and PIH Notice 2018-04 for the disposition of the 2, 3, and 4 Public Housing homes on the basis that it is in the best interest of the residents and HAGC and consistent with the goals of HAGC to do so.
 Specifically, the units are scattered site units with large distances between the units, lack of uniformity of systems, and are unsustainable to operate and maintain.
 HAGC shall act in accordance with the requirements of the Uniform Relocation Act in implementing any disposition of Public Housing.

-Presently, the Section 8 Housing Choice (HCV) Voucher waiting list is only open for veterans as HAGC has targeted Section 8 vouchers for veterans to utilize.
-HAGC intends to reopen the HCV waiting list for a brief period of time in the summer of 2019.
+Presently, the Section 8 Housing Choice Voucher (HCV) waiting list is only open for veterans as HAGC has targeted Section 8 vouchers for veterans to utilize.